-Hotel Saint James Paris is just around the corner from a vibrant city area not much visited by tourists.
+Just around the corner from Hotel Saint James, lies a vibrant city area devoid, for the most part, of tourists.
 While staying here, I took a stroll along Avenue Victor Hugo in the Paris 16th arrondissement.
-The 16th is not as sexy as the Right Bank, or as glitzy as the Place de la Madeleine, nor as trendy as the Marais, but it is definitely a cool neighborhood to hang out and be a global local amongst its wealthy residents.
+The 16th is not as sexy as the Right Bank, or as glitzy as the Place de la Madeleine, nor as trendy as the Marais, but it is definitely a cool neighborhood to hang out and be a global local amongst its wealthy inhabitants.

-Residents lucky enough to afford the staggeringly high rents enjoy the wide streets, proximity to nature (Park Bois de Boulogne) and pretty much tourist-free zones.
-I felt a bit guilty invading the local’s space, but only just a little.
+Residents lucky enough to afford the staggeringly high rents enjoy the wide streets, proximity to nature (Park Bois de Boulogne).
+I felt a bit guilty invading the local’s space, but not enough to keep me away.
 I spent an afternoon wandering around the orderly side streets off Avenues Bugeaud and Hugo that were not as interesting as the pre-Haussmann Marais venues where homes and businesses were built to their owners wishes and not a set of orderly plans.
 Still, coming from the U.S. the curved mansion blocks were gorgeous to me with the detailed carvings and provided a sense of serenity in a crowded city.

 Here were my favorite things to experience and photograph: